return42/sphkerneldoc/linux_src_doc/net/ipv4/tcp_timer_c.rst

         If set to 0 the default timeout is calculated and used.
         Using TCP_RTO_MIN and the number of unsuccessful retransmits.

-    :param bool syn_set:
-        true if the SYN Bit was set.

 .. _`retransmits_timed_out.description`:

 Description